bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Better "information design" for amount totals -- marko doesn't like the bigger fonts and right justified totals

-- [ ] discussion about how we tackle delete
+- [ ] Discussion about how we tackle Delete

 - [ ] Overview page should start wtih Goal and Outcome expanded, showing outputs, probabl???

+- [ ] Discuss how we tackle oob updates (someone added something to the tree I have to refresh the page)